 The rise of chronic diseases is shaping the way health systems worldwide prioritise interventions.
 First, such conditions involve increasing portions of society - as more people live long lives, and second, disease management poses challenges in terms of long-term safety and costs.
-Therefore, in recent years an increasing focus has been put on disease prevention and awareness, as well as on personalised medicine which often results in wasted resources and suboptimal patient response.
+Therefore, in recent years an increasing focus has been put on disease prevention and awareness, as well as on personalised medicine, in contrast to the one-fits-all approach, which often results in wasted resources and suboptimal patient response.
 This is also reflected by the high R&D attrition rates, i.e. the number of compounds that fail the clinical phase, considering the limited ability to predict the efficacy of a compound early on.